DC DUI Classes

 In addition, there are also online DUI courses but these are typically not accepted by the courts, prosecutors, or the court supervision agencies.
 Therefore if a person wants to enroll in a DUI education or treatment course, they should enroll in an in-person program as opposed to an online course.

 DUI group discussion topics center on the circumstances in which people drink and drive.
 The discussions focus on how consuming alcohol or drugs, or a combination of alcohol, drugs, and possibly medication affect a person’s ability to operate a motor vehicle.
 These discussions may include how different people process alcohol differently as well as the social and psychological factors that contribute to people drinking and driving.

-Differences Between Traffic School and a DUI Educational Program
+What is the Difference Between Traffic School and a DUI Educational Program?

 In many DUI cases, judges or prosecutors may require a defendant to enroll in a traffic safety program similar to a defensive driver course.
 These traffic safety programs are not the same as alcohol education programs or a DC DUI class, because they discuss the laws of the road and proper defensive driving techniques.
 They cover different subjects from alcohol education programs, which are often required in conjunction with the traffic safety program as part of a defendant’s DUI case.